The next invasive garden threat? A slithering, jumping worm

 —-

 Jessica Damiano writes regular gardening columns for The Associated Press.
-Her Gardening Calendar was named a winner in the 2021 Garden Communicators International Media Awards.
-Her Weekly Dirt Newsletter won two Society of Professional Journalists PCLI 2021 Media Awards.
+She publishes a Gardening Calendar and Weekly Dirt Newsletter.
 Sign up here for weekly gardening tips and advice.

 For more AP gardening stories, go to https://apnews.com/hub/gardening.